75lb/command-line-args/README.md

 });
 ```

-`usage`, written to the terminal, looks like:
+..then `usage`, written to the terminal, will look something like:

 ![usage](https://raw.githubusercontent.com/75lb/command-line-usage/master/example/screens/typical.png)